apache/incubator-milagro/docs/d-ta-overview.md

     **Answer:** Plugins

-A more complete view of the Milagro DTA ecosystem is shown below
+A more complete view of the Milagro D-TA ecosystem is shown below

 ![Figure 1](/img/dta/RC1.png)